cdl08001/SearchTheUnsearchable/README.md

 Getting Started: https://aws.amazon.com/getting-started/
 Configuration and Credential Files: https://docs.aws.amazon.com/cli/latest/userguide/cli-config-files.html

+Once the AWS configuration is complete, clone the repo and run `npm intall` to install the necessary dependencies.
+Then, simply start the app with the command `npm run start`

+## API Reference

+Working

+## Database Reference:

-The first step will be to create a mongodb database called 'searchtheunsearchable', and add the following two collections:
+This application will automatically create a local 'searchtheunsearchable' database and the following two collections the first time an audio file is uploaded, run through transcription, and downloaded:

 ### filehashes
 Schema: